Tourism in Italy: Central Italy

 This area is possibly the most visited in Italy and contains many popular attractions as well as sought-after landscapes.
-Rome boasts the remaining wonders of the Roman Empire and some of the world's best known landmarks such as the Colosseum.
+Rome boasts the remaining wonders of the Roman Empire and some of the world's best-known landmarks such as the Colosseum.

 Florence, regarded as the birthplace of the Italian Renaissance, is Tuscany's most visited city, whereas nearby cities like Siena, Pisa, Arezzo and Lucca also have rich cultural heritage.
 Umbria's population is small but it has many important cities such as Perugia and Assisi.
 For similar reasons, Lazio and Tuscany are some of Italy's most visited regions and the main targets for Ecotourism.

+Other cities in Marche like Pesaro, Fabriano and Urbino have a rich cultural heritage.
 This area is known for its picturesque landscapes and attracts tourists from all over the world, including Italy itself.
 Pristine landscapes serve as one of the primary motivators for tourists to visit central Italy, although there are others, such as a rich history of art.